ematsumiya/ksmbd-tools/README.md

 ### Debugging

-- Enable all component prints
+- Enable debugging all components
-  - `ksmbd.control -d "all"`
+  - `ksmbdctl daemon debug "all"`
-- Enable a single component (see below)
+- Enable debugging a single component (see more below)
-  - `ksmbd.control -d "smb"`
+  - `ksmbdctl daemon debug "smb"`
-- Run the command with the same component name again to disable it
+- Run the commands above with the same component name again to disable it

 Currently available debug components: smb, auth, vfs, oplock, ipc, conn, rdma

-### More...
+### User management

-- ksmbd.adduser
+- ksmbdctl user
-  - Adds (-a), updates (-u), or deletes (-d) a user from user database.
+  - Adds, updates, deletes, or lists users from database.
-  - Default database file is `/etc/ksmbd/users.db`
+  - Default database file is `/etc/ksmbd/users.db`, but can be changed with '-d' option.

-- ksmbd.addshare
+- ksmbdctl share
-  - Adds (-a), updates (-u), or deletes (-d) a net share from config file.
+  - Adds, updates, deletes, or lists net shares from config file.
-  - Default config file is `/etc/ksmbd/smb.conf`
+  - Default config file is `/etc/ksmbd/smb.conf`, but can be changed with '-c' option.

-`ksmbd.addshare` does not modify `[global]` section in config file; only net share configs are supported at the moment.
+`ksmbdctl share add` does not modify `[global]` section in config file; only net share configs are supported at the moment.